jlowder/MonkeySpa/README.md

 - **CRUD Operations**: Add, edit, and delete webapps with intuitive modals
 - **Import/Export**: Backup and share webapp collections in JSON or XML format
 - **Usage Tracking**: Monitor when webapps were last used and usage frequency
-- **Local Storage**: All data persisted locally in your browser with no reliance on the original HTML file
+- **IndexedDB Storage**: All data persisted locally using IndexedDB, supporting significantly more webapps and larger file sizes than localStorage
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
 - **Modern UI**: Beautiful gradients, smooth animations, and professional styling